A convolutional approach to bounding the number of polyominoes: Introduction

 \section{Introduction}

-An edge-connected set of cells on the square lattice is called a \emph{polyomino}.
-It has been around for a long time and in the intersection of theoretical computer science, mathematics and statistical physics.
-The central question on the enumerative aspect is: what is the exponential growth of the number of polyominoes with $n$ cells?
-The growth constant, also known as ``Klarner's constant'', is formally defined in terms of the number $A(n)$ of polyominoes with $n$ cells by
+A finite edge-connected set of cells on the square lattice is called a \emph{polyomino}.
+Polyominoes have been studied for a long time and lie at the intersection of theoretical computer science, mathematics and statistical physics.
+The central question from the enumerative aspect is: what is the exponential growth of the number $A(n)$ of polyominoes with $n$ cells?
+The growth constant $\lambda$, also known as ``Klarner's constant'', is formally defined by

 Note that two polyominoes are counted only once if one is a translate of the other.